Akshay5623/devops_eng114/README.md

 - Flexibile
 - Robustness - faster release of software
 - Cost effective
+- Renews focus on the customers.
+- Unites teams for faster product shipments.
+- Simplifies development focus.
+- Introduces automation to the development process.
+- Supports end-to-end responsibility.

 ## What is a development environment?
 Why is it needed?